contentful/slash-developers/documentation/cda/http-details.md

-# HTTP Details of the Contentful APIs
+---
+page: :docsHttpDetails
+---

 ## Security

 The Content Delivery API and Content Preview API are fully available via SSL:
 Both JSON data and Assets should be requested through a secure transport.

 Our client libraries enable SSL by default.
 Unless there is a reason to disable SSL you should leave it enabled to ensure maximum privacy for clients.

 The Content Management API is only available via SSL,